Monaco's institutional heritage

 98000 Monaco

-Monaco Town Hall is a nineteenth-century building that formerly housed the Collège Saint-Charles.
+Monaco's Hotel de Ville is a 19th-century building that formerly housed the Collège Saint-Charles.
 It became the seat of the municipality in 1901.
-Located close to the other institutions in the heart of Monaco-Villesuch as the Prince's Palace and the National Council, the Monaco Town Hall is responsible for the day-to-day running of social action, the quality of life, culture and entertainment.
+Located close to other institutions in the heart of Monaco-Ville such as the Prince's Palace and the Conseil National, the Mairie de Monaco is responsible for day-to-day management of social action, the living environment, culture and entertainment.

 Place de la Mairie